 Winter is a great time of year for indoor toddler activities.
 With so many great winter books and ideas, it’s easy to put together themed activities.
 This week we have already read The Gingerbread Baby and had fun with these Montessori inspired animal matching activities.
 Today we added The Mitten by Jan Brett to our learning space.

 The Mitten Book Activities for Toddlers

 Lacing is always an excellent activity for young children.
 It helps their fine motor skills, hand muscles, hand-eye coordination, concentration, and much more.
 Even if they have mastered the lacing, it is still a great exercise to do, and the kids like it.

 You can find this Mitten lacing card at 1+1+1=1.

-Toddlers are so much fun and pairing activities with books is a great way to pack a lot of learning into short amounts of time.
-Meaning… We all know that toddlers don’t usually like to sit for very long, so if you pair a story with an activity you have a fun-filled 30 minutes and the child is excited about it.
+Pairing activities with books is a great way to pack a lot of learning into short amounts of time.
+We all know that toddlers don’t usually like to sit for very long, so if you pair a story with an activity you have a fun-filled 20 minutes, and the child is excited about it.

 “Education is a natural process carried out by the child and is not acquired by listening to words but by experiences in the environment.”